 First Thursdays of the month 6-8pm

 GWI and Jenny Bates are holding ongoing climate grief conversations.
-This group will meet on the first Thursdays of the month at The Greenhouse 65 St. James St. on the corner of Clinton street and St. James Street in Uptown Kingston.
+This group will meet on the first Thursdays of the month (for October and November only, meetings will be the first WEDNESDAY of the month) at The Greenhouse 65 St. James St. on the corner of Clinton Street and St. James Street in Uptown Kingston.
 This group is free and open to anyone who has concerns about the climate, about our City of Kingston, and who are stressed about an uncertain future.

 “We are picking up distress signals, as living beings on this planet” – Jenny Bates.